BoavistaLudwig/BoavistaLudwig/README.md

       Basic requirements:

       ✅ Remote only
-      ✅ Part-time or OnDemand
+      ✅ Part-time (60-80%) or OnDemand
       ✅ German | English

       (1) Product Management
       I come from a project management, venture building and entrepreneurial background.
 Today, I only offer digital remote work.
 But, all of that prior experience pays into my digital work.
       - Wordpress & Web  ⭐️⭐️⭐️⭐️
-        - I work with Wordpress for +10 years and am fluent with Low/No-Code tools.
+        - I have worked with Wordpress for +10 years and am fluent with Low/No-Code tools.
       - Mobile ⭐️⭐️
         - I am currently in the process of preparing for a personal React Native (mobile) project
       - Technical marketing ⭐️⭐️⭐️
         - I implement & work with GA, GTM, Hotjar, etc ...

       (2) Design
-      I design for ages, but I used to hire designers for detailed work.
+      I have been designing for ages, but I used to hire designers for detailed work.
 At the beginning of the pandemic, I was a) hit by the bottleneck for talents and
-      b) quickly thereafter I discovered Figma, and choose to advance my very own skills.
+      b) quickly thereafter I discovered Figma, and chose to advance my very own skills.
 You can find an excerpt of my work on my Figma profile.

       - UI/UX ⭐️⭐️⭐️⭐️
         - Mostly web.
 I am currently working on a concept for a mobile web.